Group Toolbar Menu

 The Tunnels

-The tunnels leading to Harbor can be found through a few secret entrance points around Sanctuary's city, as well as the mountain caves past switchback forest, but you have to know which ones to take to get to the dome.
+The tunnels leading to Harbor can be found through a few secret entrance points around Sanctuary's city, as well more obvious routes beneath the mountain caves past switchback forest, but you have to know which ones to take to get to the dome.
 They're big enough to fit full grown mammoths, and you'll often find yourself sharing space with these behemoths and other animals during late fall and early spring as they migrate through to overwinter in the warmth of the dome or to return to Sanctuary in the spring.
 The dinosaurs– the genetically altered ones, at least, do not seem to be able to leave the dome or enter into the tunnels.
+Some of the larger tunnels are marked, though poorly, or you can buy a map.

 Laws & Security

 Harbor doesn't have any, not officially anyway.
 Instead, the city is well known for its ever shifting hierarchy, one often violently established and disestablished on a daily basis.
 It's good to know whose ring to kiss at any given time in order to avoid finding yourself staked out as entertaining 'dino bait'.
-Be polite until you know who the bigger dog is, or be really good at running.
+Be polite until you know who the bigger dog is, or be really good at running, and don't mess with King Carno, his dinosaurs, or his people.

 Art Credits